AaronYang0628/docs/content/Articles/CheatSheet/Aliyun/oss.md

 ### download file/dir
-you can use `cp` to download, upload file
+you can use `cp` to download or upload file
 ```shell
 ossutil cp -r oss://<$PATH> <$PTHER_PATH>
 ```